vishnu-sagar/Data-Science/scraping e-commerce sites/readme.md

  ![]
 SMASH that ENTER key!!!!!!!!!!.

-Results will be exported to csv file in the desired location you provided
+Results will be saved and automatically opened in a csv file.

+Note: Please close the csv file before searching the same product again (we cant write data if a file is being locked by another application)

 ## **Features:**